ryanfleury/metadesk/docs/metadesk_reference.md

 };

 @send(Strings)
-@doc("Allocates a new string, with the contents of the string being determined by a standard C formatting string passed in @code 'fmt', with variable arguments fitting the expected ones in @code 'fmt' being passed in after.
-If you are composing this with your own variable-arguments call, use MD_PushStringF instead.")
+@doc("Allocates a new string, with the contents of the string being determined by a mostly-standard C formatting string passed in @code 'fmt', with variable arguments fitting the expected ones in @code 'fmt' being passed in after.
+The format string is non-standard because it allows @code '%S' as a specifier for MD_String8 arguments.
+If you are composing this with your own variable-arguments call, use MD_PushStringFV instead.")
 @see(MD_PushStringFV)
 @see(MD_PushStringCopy)
 @func MD_PushStringF: {